brownieboy/es6bindall/README.md

 While an improvement over Workaround 1, there's still a lot of code in your constructor just to bind your methods.
 And so...

-##Workaround 3 - Bind all methods manually with es6bindAll
+##Workaround 3 - Bind all methods manually in constructor with es6bindAll
 ...and so, I borrowed an idea from Backbone, which has [a _.bindAll() function](http://underscorejs.org/#bindAll) (actually part of Underscore), which you can call in your Backbone class constructors to bind its methods to itself.
 From that, I've created es6BindAll as a simple function that binds a supplied list of method names to a supplied context (```this```).
 It takes two arguments:

 1. The context (i.e an object) to which the methods are to be bound.